 If the pass is closed, the alternative route from the south is a big detour over the Brenner to Innsbruck, and then enter the Ötztal from the northern side.

-From Vent it's a two hour hike on a dirt road to the Martin Busch Hütte, which lies right next to the mountain.
-The road is not open to the public, but is used by the staff of the hut, and you can have your pack transported up the road from Vent.
+From Vent it's a two hour hike on a dirt road (no public motorized vehicles) to the Martin Busch Hütte, which lies right next to the mountain.
+The road is used by the staff of the hut, and you can have your pack transported up the road from Vent.

 Normal routeFrom the Martin Busch Hütte (2501m), a clearly marked trail to the northwest leads to the summit (2½ hours).